War service information – Fact sheet 63

 Under the Archives Act we are required to release as much information as possible.
 If you have concerns about information that has been released, please email us at email@example.com.

 Other sources of information

-Courts-martial files from 1901 for each of the services are held in series A471 in the National Archives Canberra Office.
+Courts-martial files dating from 1901 for each of the services are held in series A471 in the National Archives Canberra Office.